pierodn/gdevice/README.md

 ## Core Technical Pillars

-### 1. GPU-Based Geometry Clipmaps
+### 1. GPU-Based terrain LOD system
-The engine implements a sophisticated terrain LOD (Level of Detail) system called **Geometry Clipmaps**.
+The engine implements a sophisticated terrain LOD (Level of Detail) system that uses nested grids and closely resembles the known Geometry Clipmaps but it's not.
-- **Nested Grids:** It uses a series of nested concentric grids (LODs) that center around the camera.
-- **Toroidal Scrolling:** As the camera moves, the clipmaps "scroll" toroidally.
-Instead of regenerating the whole mesh, it only updates the "new" regions of the terrain, making it extremely efficient for large-scale environments.
-- **Tile-Based Management:** The terrain is divided into tiles (managed by `Clipmap.h` and `Heightmap.h`).
+It allows **Infinite terrain steaming** and **smooth transitions** in its GPU-based incarnation.

-### 2. Procedural & Hybrid Generation
+### 2. Procedural Generation
-The terrain is dynamically generated or modified on the GPU:
+The terrain is dynamically generated on the GPU:
 - **GLSL Shaders:** Heavy GPU acceleration is used for terrain generation, computing heights, gradients, and textures on the fly (e.g., `generate_terrain.glsl`).
 - **Bin2C Tooling:** A custom tool (`bin2c`) compiles GLSL shaders into C headers, embedding the shader source directly into the executable for zero-dependency deployment.